As of January 19, Student Services is available for walk-in service.

 Per the CARES Act, this portion can only be distributed to students who are eligible to participate in federal financial aid programs under Section 484 in Title IV of the Higher Education Act of 1965, were enrolled for the full spring semester and were not enrolled in a fully online program.
 Boston College had 6,680 students who submitted a Free Application for Federal Student Aid (FAFSA) for the spring 2020 semester, 4,683 of whom were undergraduates.
 As of late August 2020, from the $3,224,288 of the student portion of the CARES Act funding, Boston College has distributed grants of up to $2,000 to 1,579 undergraduate students with the highest demonstrated financial need as calculated by the FAFSA to cover expenses related to the disruption of campus operations in the Spring of 2020 due to the COVID pandemic for a total of $2,837,643.
 As of December 21, 2020, Boston College has distributed a total of $3,223,493 in CARES Act funding.
 Specifically, these grants were given to undergraduate students whose family contribution toward educational expenses as calculated by the FAFSA, was $10,000 or less during the 2019–2020 academic year.
 Boston College has also distributed grants of $350 to 703 graduate and law students with the highest demonstrated financial need, as calculated by the FAFSA, to cover expenses related to the disruption of campus operations due to the COVID pandemic for a total of $246,050.
-An additional $200 in CARES Act funding has been given to the majority of the eligible graduate and law students for a total of $385,850 in graduate and law student awards.
+As of December 2020, an additional $200 in CARES Act funding has been given to the majority of the eligible graduate and law students totaling $139,800.
 Specifically, these grants were given to those graduate students whose family contribution toward educational expenses, as calculated by the FAFSA, was $0 during the 2019–2020 academic year.